 Background

-Yet although there are many benefits of offering a 401(k) plan, the Aspen Institute reported in 2019 that almost 60% of American workers don’t have a retirement plan of any kind.
-The Institute also predicted that that figure was likely to increase as the number of gig workers and freelances rises.
+Although there are many benefits to offering a 401(k) plan, the Aspen Institute reported in 2019 that almost 60% of American workers don’t have a retirement plan of any kind.
+The Institute also predicted that that figure was likely to increase as the number of gig workers and freelancers rises.

-And although large companies tend to offer a 401(k) plan, not so with small businesses (those with fewer than 100 employees).
+And while large companies tend to offer a 401(k) plan, not so with small businesses (those with fewer than 100 employees).
 The smaller the company, the less likely its employees have access to a 401(k).
-Of the 30+ million small businesses in the U.S., fewer than 15%-20% offer some type of retirement plan.
+Of the 30+ million small businesses in the U.S., fewer than 20% offer some type of retirement plan.

 That might have been true several years ago, but that’s all changing with fintech.